 The agency “encourages more research to better understand kratom’s safety profile, including the use of kratom combined with other drugs.”
 Other potentially dangerous substances include prescription medications, herbal products and caffeine, which, while not illegal, can pose a threat to cognitive and physical well-being when combined.

 In 2018, the FDA and the CDC jointly investigated a salmonella outbreak that led to a mandatory recall of kratom supplements.
-According to the CDC, 199 people fell ill and more than a third of them needed hospitalization, though there were no fatalities.
+According to the CDC, 199 people fell ill and more than a third needed hospitalization, though there were no fatalities.
 In addition to recalling the specific products containing salmonella, the FDA warned the public to stay away from kratom, while the CDC notes the difficulty of identifying and recalling all contaminated products.

 According to the CDC, using kratom with alcohol and other drugs can potentially cause severe side effects such as increased heart rate, nausea, liver damage, seizures and even death.